stbrown463/band-manager-be/README.md

 	Create Band
 	Edit Band Info
 	View Band
-	Delete Band -- only if confirmed member of band, and entry is duplicate or errant Confirm User As Member
+	Delete Band -- only if user is confirmed member of band, and entry is duplicate or errant
+	Confirm User As Member
 	Email Band
+	Search Bands
 ```

 ### Show